Having a good understanding of your credit report can save you time and money.

 Additionally, the agencies use inquiry activity to update your address, phone numbers, employment status, and the like.
 Because creditors typically pull only one company’s report, it’s possible that, say, TransUnion doesn’t show your current address.

 According to McNaughton, she’s never seen a client yet for whom all three reports spit out the same records and scores.

-A divorce might end up having a dramatic affect on your credit score and your mortgage payment history.
-THis may affect the mortgage rate you receive after your divorce.
-The judge may have rubber-stamped your plans to divide credit card, car and house payments, but that carries absolutely no legal weight with the creditors themselves, Sweet says.
+A divorce might end up having a dramatic effect on your credit score and your mortgage payment history.
+This may affect the mortgage rate you receive after your divorce.
+The judge may have rubber-stamped your plans to divide credit card, car, and house payments, but that carries absolutely no legal weight with the creditors themselves, Sweet says.

 “We see so many people who, a year or two after the divorce, are just outraged and hurt because their credit report reflects their ex-spouse’s missed payments,” she says.

 Unfortunately, at that point, they are helpless to erase the damage.

 Divorcing parties must contact the creditors and either close current accounts or have the booted name sign a letter of consent for this action.
 And assuming certain debts isn’t a unilateral decision on your part, says Sweet.
 Creditors typically do a credit check on your name and if they don’t deem you financially stable enough to assume that $30,000 car loan, for instance, they won’t agree to remove the other person.